NYU-Processor-Design/nyu-core/Documentation/02_Complex_Module_Functions/00_Branch_Prediction_Module.md

  - else if ```act_taken``` ^ ```pred_taken``` == 0, ```incorrect_pred``` = 0 and ```curr_pred``` stays the same
  - else if ```act_taken``` ^ ```pred_taken``` == 1 and ```incorrect_pred``` == 1, ```curr_pred``` = ~```curr_pred```
  - else ```incorrect_pred``` == 1 and ```curr_pred``` stays the same

+## **Reseting**
+- Note that because this module needs to keep track of incorrect predictions even after a soft reset to flush the pipeline, it cannot be connected to the rstn line, instead we use rstn_h which is a hard reset line that pull rstn low when it is pulled low but is not necessarily pulled low when rstn is.
+The rstn_h line is what will be used to hardware reset the core on boot.